 Categories

 How to Make a Classic Manhattan Cocktail

 There’s something about a Manhattan that never goes out of style.
-It’s bold but refined, balanced yet bracing — the kind of cocktail that doesn’t just start a conversation, it deserves one.
+It’s bold but refined, balanced yet bracing.
+It’s as at home at a refined bar as it is served with a smash burger.
 Whether you’re pouring one to end a long day or serving them up to impress dinner guests, this classic three-ingredient cocktail brings warmth and polish in equal measure.

+Categories